Emulator Issues #4570

 This game uses a multipass rendering scheme; first, it draws everything assigning arbitrary colors to objects to identify them.
 Then it draws the actual scene.
 At the very end, it outlines the objects, using a TEV pipeline which samples the result of the first pass to figure out which pixels should be black.

 I'm not completely sure why this doesn't work, but I think the issue has something to do with texture encodings; EFB to RAM and EFB to texture appear to behave differently, which is odd because the game samples the encoded EFB in a straightforward manner, and the games uses some unusual formats to encode the EFB.
 It's also possible there is some issue with texture sampling.

-#15 Updated by magumagu9 about 4 years ago
+#15 Updated by magumagu9 over 4 years ago

 https://github.com/magumagu/dolphin/compare/simpsons-hack , if someone wants to test... it appears to fix the dff, but I'd like someone to double-check with the actual game.

-#18 Updated by Autoran1 about 4 years ago
+#18 Updated by Autoran1 over 4 years ago

 But like you said it's only the hack, on the true console black spots on Homer are the places where black toony-line effect dynamicly change itself, it could become thiner or dissapear, your solution makes those lines constant it does look better than the issue, but still not right

-#19 Updated by magumagu9 about 4 years ago
+#19 Updated by magumagu9 over 4 years ago